irias/bolong/README.md

 	bolong restore /path/to/restore/to

 Again, add the "-verbose" flag for a list of files restored.
+You can also add regular expressions to only restore matching files.

+	bolong -path /myproject/ restore -name 20171001-230002 -verbose /path/to/restore/to '\.go$'

 # Compression